arpeh/python-rpg/README.md

 The .tmx-format is handled using PyTMX library: https://github.com/bitcraft/PyTMX

 ##What's working so far
-*Player can move around the map and pick up items*
+*Player can move around the map, pick up items and interact with surroundings*

-*Levels support scrolling, obstacles and items.*
+*Levels support scrolling, obstacles, items and messages in form of signs.*

 *Switching between the levels is possible, travelling between the levels can be done via Tiled*